zechtz/gepg-java/README.md

     -   `submitPayment(String signedRequest)`: This method Submits a payment to the GePG API and responds by returning an instance of the `GepgPmtSpInfoAck` class
     -   `requestReconciliation(String signedRequest)`: This method Submits a reconciliation request to the GePG API and responds by returning an instance of the `GepgSpReconcRespAck` class

--   **Receiving Responses from Gepg**
+-   **Publishing to RabbitMQ**

+    -   `publishBill(submitBillString signedRequestXml)`: This method publishes a bill submission request to the RabbitMQ queue

+    -   `publishBillUpdate(String signedRequest)`: This method publishes a bill change/update request to the RabbitMQ queue.

+    -   `publishBillCancellation(String signedRequest)`: This method publishes a bill cancellation request to the RabbitMQ queue.

-    -   `receivePaymentNotification(String signedRequest)`: This method receives the payment notification Info as xml and returns an instance of the `GepgPmtSpInfo` class
+    -   `publishPayments(String signedRequest)`: This method publishes a payment submission request to the RabbitMQ queue

-    -   `receiveControlNumber(String signedRequest)`: This method receives the control number response and sends an acknowledgment back as a signed xml string
-    -   `receiveReconciliationResponse(String gepgSpReconcResp)`: This method receives the reconciliation response and return the `GepgSpReconcResp` object
+    -   `publishReconciliation(String signedRequest)`: This Publishes a reconciliation request to the RabbitMQ queue.

 -   **Generating Acknowledgements**